|

 feet by 36 feet floor plan, with oval shaped roofs.
 There are some larger

-Quonset huts to be used
+Quonset huts to be used for hospital wards and

 clinics.
 They all have diesel oil stoves for heating.
 All of the Quonset huts